|Port Type||Name||Width (bits)||Description|

 OVP documentation that provides overview information on processor models is available OVP_Guide_To_Using_Processor_Models.pdf.

-Full model specific documentation on the variant RH850G3M is available OVP_Model_Specific_Information_rh850_RH850G3M.pdf.
+Full model specific documentation on the variant arm (ARMv7) is available OVP_Model_Specific_Information_arm_ARMv7.pdf.

 QuantumLeap Support: The processor model is qualified to run in a QuantumLeap enabled simulator.

-The RH850G3M SystemC TLM2 Fast Processor Model also has parameters, model commands, and many registers.
+The arm SystemC TLM2 Fast Processor Model also has parameters, model commands, and many registers.

 The model may also have hierarchy or be multicore and have other attributes and capabilities.

 To see this information, please have a look at the model variant specific documents.

 Click here to see the detailed document OVP_Model_Specific_Information_arm_ARMv7.pdf.

 Information on the arm OVP Fast Processor Model can also be found on other web sites::

 www.imperas.com has more information on the model library